matrixneo99/docs/v2/web.md

 Here you will find all relevant settings concerning the operation of AWTRIX.

 ### General Settings
+- **boot animation**
+  - Shows colored AWTRIX as initial sequence.
+  Type: switch
+  Values: On/Off
+  Default/Preset: Off
+  Unit : -

 - **verboseLog**
   - logging mode that records more information than the usual logging mode.
+  Type: switch
+  Values: On/Off
+  Default/Preset: Off
+  Unit : -

 - **switchAnimation**
   - Whether the transition animation between the apps should be displayed.
+  Type: switch
+  Values: On/Off
+  Default/Preset: Off
+  Unit : -

 - **colorSwitch**
   - Another transition animation.
+  Type: switch
+  Values: On/Off
+  Default/Preset: ??
+  Unit : -

 - **uppercaseLetters**
   - Converts  all letters to capital letters.
+  Type: switch
+  Values: On/Off
+  Default/Preset: ??
+  Unit : -

 - **textColor**
   - The global texcolor (Red, Green, Blue).
 All values can be from 0-255 and must be separated by a comma.
+  Type: Integer value range
+  Values: 0 ...
+255, 0 ...
+255, 0 ...
+255
+  Default/Preset: ??
+  Unit : -

 - **brightness**
-  - The brightness of the matrix (0-255).
+  - The brightness of the matrix.
+  Type: Integer value range
+  Values: 0 ...
+255
+  Default/Preset: ??
+  Unit : -

 - **appDuration**
   - Time in seconds to change to the next app.
+  Type: Integer value range
+  Values: 0 ... ??
+  Default/Preset: ??
+  Unit : Seconds

 - **updateInterval**
   - Global interval in which all apps are updated.
 Exceptions are the apps that were manually overwritten (see MyApps).
+  Type: Integer value range
+  Values: 0 ...
+255
+  Default/Preset: ??
+  Unit : -

 - **scrollSpeed**
   - The speed at which the text is scrolled in milliseconds.
 (The lower the faster, default: 65).
+  Type: Integer value range
+  Values: 65 ... ?
+  Default/Preset: 65
+  Unit : Millieseconds

 ### Automatic Brightness
 - **autoBrightness**
   - Activates the automatic brightness control.
 (Only with LDR connected).
+  Type: switch
+  Values: On/Off
+  Default/Preset: Off
+  Unit :

 ### Connections
 - **cloudActive**